woctezuma/steam-reviews-to-sales/README.md

 ## Usage

-- To download to `data/review_stats.json` review numbers as they were on July 1, 2018 for 13,275 games of interest, run:
+- To download review numbers as they were on July 1, 2018 for 13,275 games of interest, run:

 ```bash
 python download_data.py
 ```

+Data is downloaded to `data/review_stats.json`.

 ## References